RetailMeNot “NED”

 Janell McCanna - Sr. Product Designer

-Research, product strategy, stakeholder alignment, information architecture, visual design, copywriting, quality assurance.
+Product design, research, product strategy, stakeholder alignment, information architecture, visual design, copywriting, quality assurance.

 Chon Shoaff - Art Director + Designer

-Research, product strategy, visual design, copywriting.
+Product design, research, product strategy, visual design, copywriting.

 Michelle Young - Sr. Product Designer